verhas/BLOG/exception_no_stack/ARTICLE.md

 ```

 There is some "magic" in it, how it sets the field `stackTrace` but that is not really important as for now.
 It is
-important, however to note that the method `fillInStackTrace()` is `public`.
+important, however, to note that the method `fillInStackTrace()` is `public`.
 This means that it can be overridden.
 (For
 that, `protected` would have been enough, but `public` is even more permitting.)

 We also set the causing exception, which, in this case will have the same stack trace.
 Running the test (similar to the